aplteam/Tatin/docs/TatinUserSettings.md

 [^JSON5]: Tatin uses [JSON5](https://json5.org/ "Link to the JSON5 web site")  rather than JSON.

-[^init]: Tatin will be initialized either explicitly by the `startup.dyalog` script or as a side effect when the first Tatin user command is issued.
-See [Installing and updating the Tatin Client](./InstallingAndUpdatingTheTatinClient.html "InstallingAndUpdatingTheTatinClient.html") for details.
+[^init]: Tatin will be initialized either explicitly or as a side effect when the first Tatin user command is issued.
+See ["Installing and updating the Tatin Client"](./InstallingAndUpdatingTheTatinClient.html "InstallingAndUpdatingTheTatinClient.html") for details.